 WARA is a non-profit membership organization dedicated to the promotion of research on West Africa and the diaspora, scholarly exchange, the dissemination of accurate information on West Africa and its diasporic communities, and increasing awareness of the critical place of West Africa in the global community.

-The West African Research Association (WARA) was founded in 1989.
-WARA’s mission is to promote research and scholarly exchange between West African and US scholars and institutions through its research fellowships, conferences, and publications; and through the many programs headquartered at WARA’s research center in Dakar, Senegal.
+Founded in 1989, WARA’s mission is to promote research and scholarly exchange between West African and US scholars and institutions through its research fellowships, conferences, and publications; and through the many programs headquartered at WARA’s research center in Dakar, Senegal.

 Prior to WARA’s founding, no other institution of its kind had existed in sub-Saharan Africa.
-In 1989, the Council of American Overseas Research Centers (CAORC), with the help of a grant from the Smithsonian Institution, hosted the first meeting of African and American scholars to establish objectives for the association.
+In 1989, CAORC, with the help of a grant from the Smithsonian Institution, hosted the first meeting of African and American scholars to establish objectives for the association.
 This meeting is considered to be the “birthdate” of WARA.
 As a member of CAORC, WARA receives support from the Department of State annual grant to CAORC.
 This support allows WARA to offer a range of research fellowships to West African and US-based scholars.

 WARA is a member of the Association of African Studies Programs and is an affiliated member of the African Studies Association, thus linking it with mainstream organizations dedicated to the development of African area studies and research exchanges with sub-Saharan Africa.
 WARA programs complement the efforts of the National Resource Centers (NRC) for African Language and Area Studies (Title VI Centers) to improve the cross-cultural learning of students and faculty in the U.S. through study in Africa.
 As such, WARA’s programs help to address the NRC’s concern for quality infrastructure for overseas study and research programs in Africa.